 No one wants to think about accidents on the job, but they can happen.
 What matters most is the way the company handles them when they do.
 The most safety-conscious companies will always provide a simple and convenient way for employees to report injuries free of ridicule or embarrassment.

 Injured employees receive adequate support

 Certain employees, like utility employees, work with complex and dangerous equipment that can pose serious risks.
-If employees are putting their health on the line, their employer should definitely support them if they are injured.
+Employees who work in potentially dangerous fields deserve support from leadership to minimize injury risk.
 Injured employees should have access to fair, streamlined workers’ compensation policies.